buttercup/buttercup-importer/README.md

-# buttercup-import-keepass
+# Buttercup Archive Importer
-Keepass importer for Buttercup
+Import archives from other password managers.